kschuler/psychopy-tutorial/day-4.md

 1. Add an additional two stimuli to the matching game (norg and spad)
 2. Attempt to make a square appear around the stimulus when it is clicked.
 The square should appear red if an incorrect answer is clicked and green if the correct answer is clicked.

 *Hint:* Think about what *attributes* a polygon (also called a ShapeStim) has.
 For example, color.
-You may need to use the
+You may need to use the API to discover the attributes.